actualbudget/actual/CONTRIBUTING.md

 There are two options for developing:
 1. Yarn
     - This is the traditional way to get an envrionment stood up.
-Simply run `yarn` to install the dependencies followed by `yarn start:browser` to start actual.
-You will then be able to access actual at `localhost:3001`
+Run `yarn` to install the dependencies followed by `yarn start:browser` to start the development server.
+You will then be able to access Actual at `localhost:3001`.
 2. Docker Compose
     - If you prefer to work with docker containers, a `docker-compose.yml` file is included.
 Simply run `docker compose up -d` to start actual.
 It will be accessible at `localhost:3001`